What Is the Best Dog Toothpaste?

 Chloe also has a heart condition that requires her to take antiarrhythmic medication multiple times each day.
 Because of her heart condition, Chloe cannot be put under anesthesia to have her teeth pulled, cleaned, or have any dental work done.
 Because poor dental health can cause heart trouble, we need to be especially diligent about caring for Chloe’s mouth and teeth.

-Needless to say, we’ve consulted with numerous veterinarians about how to best care for Chloe’s teeth , and we’ve tried about every one of the best dog toothpaste options on the market.
+Needless to say, we’ve consulted with numerous veterinarians about how to best care for Chloe’s teeth , and we’ve tried about every one of these toothpastes on the market.
 For us it’s no question that Sentry Petrodex Enzymatic Toothpaste is the best.
 There are other great products on the market, but our dogs love the poultry flavor, and this toothpaste works wonderfully to keep their teeth clean and improve the overall health of their mouths.

-Can the best dog toothpaste improve my dog’s health?
+Can a good toothpaste improve my dog’s health?

 It should be pretty obvious by now – but let me explain further.